-- 1 Contracts with profit participation clauses - 2 Contracts where policyholder bears the investment risk - 3 Other contracts without profit participations clauses - 4 Accepted reinsurance.
+- 1 Insurance with profit participation

+- 2 Index-linked and unit-linked insurance

+- 3 Other life insurance

+- 4 Life reinsurance.

 Each of these should further be segmented into:

 - a Contracts where the main risk driver is death - b Contracts where the main risk driver is survival - c Contracts where the main risk driver is disability/ morbidity risk - d Savings contracts (contracts that resemble financial products providing no or negligible insurance protection).